JosephNamihas/HoriseonWebsite-Refactor/README.md

 # Horiseon - Module One Challenge

-## The Assignment
+## Description

-This website is a refactor of a purposely developed page designed for the Module One Challenge, Triology Frontend Development Bootcamp
-The challenge was to refactor the code to make it more accessible by following the below request from the user:
+I was asked by the client to refactor their website to make sure it meets semantic HTML requirements.

 >"AS A marketing agency
 >